BOARD OF DIRECTORS

 Helga de Kansky (Adult Ballet) received her basic training in New York from Mme.
 Anderson-Ivantzova, former prima ballerina of the Bolshoi Ballet.
 Throughout her career she studied in Europe with Mmes.
 Preobrajenska, Nijinska, Volkova, Nora Hightower and John Taras.
 Helga was engaged by the Colonel de Basil Ballet Russe for seasons in London (Covent Garden) and Paris in 1947.
 She then joined the Grand Ballet du Marquis de Cuevas, being named soloist after three years and remaining with the company for eight years.
 She worked with choreographers Massine, Nijinske, Dolin, Lichine, Balanchine, Taras and Dollar.
 Her roles included Queen of the Willis in Giselle (Perrot/Dolin), Taglioni and Grisi in Pas de Quatre (Perrot), the Prelude in Les Sylphides (Fokine) and prominent roles in Princess Aurora (Petipa), Sebastian (Caton), Petrouchka (Fokine), Jeux (Lichine), Dessins pour les Six (Taras), etc. In 1956 Helga danced for a year with The Netherlands Ballet as a principal ballerina.
 She began teaching in Paris in 1957 and has been teaching in California since 1960, giving master classes for Dance in Action, Pasadena City College and Pasadena High School, and was an associate professor of dance at Cal State LA (1985/86).
 She founded Concert Ballet of California in 1981, for which she choreographed Designs (Czerny), Bach Concerto, Five Dances (Chopin), A Tale of Undines (Poulenc), A Celebration (Pachelbel) and Clouds (Halpin).

-Jeff Baskin (Front Desk Manager) has been very happily working at Pasadena Dance Theatre for nearly three years, but his relationship with PDT goes back several years further, when he began helping with the marketing of the annual Nutcracker production.
+Jeff Baskin (Office Manager) has been very happy working at Pasadena Dance Theatre for nearly three years, but his relationship with PDT goes back several years further, when he began helping with the marketing of the annual Nutcracker production.
 Jeff began his career as a newspaper copy editor, reporter and theater reviewer in Japan and Oregon before becoming a publicist for several Hollywood film studios.
 He joined PDT after working at USC for a number of years as the director of communications for an anti-tobacco use research institute.
 He is a longtime resident of South Pasadena, where his wife, Ellen, teaches second grade.